RedVoxInc/redvox-python-sdk/docs/python_sdk/session_model/README.md

 ### Create SessionModel

-SessionModels are created using one or more packets of data.
+SessionModel is created using one or more packets of data.
 There are three identifiers of a SessionModel.
 If you create a SessionModel with multiple packets, only the packets with identifiers that all match the first packet's will be used.
 The three identifiers are:
 * Station ID